apache/couchdb/src/docs/src/config/replicator.rst

         List of replicator client authentication plugins.
 Plugins will be tried in order and the first to initialize successfully will be used.
-By default there are two plugins available:
+By default there are three plugins available:
         `couch_replicator_auth_session` implementing session (cookie)
-        authentication, and `couch_replicator_auth_noop` implementing basic
+        authentication, `couch_replicator_auth_ibm` integrating
-        authentication.
+        with IBM's IAM service and `couch_replicator_auth_noop` implementing basic authentication.
 For backwards compatibility, the no-op plugin should be used at the end of the plugin list::